Students of the Dutch bachelor’s programme, see Cognitieve Psychologie

 8 2-hour lectures and 4 2-hour experimental practicals

-The experimental practical consists of four sessions in a computer room in which demonstrations are given and behavioural experiments carried out the results of which can then be analysed and interpreted.
+The experimental practical consists of four sessions in a computer room in which demonstrations are given and behavioural experiments carried out of which the results are analysed and interpreted.
 Students are also required to write a short research report on one of these experiments in accordance with the APA norms.
 First-year full-time students are automatically assigned to a practical group; all other students have to register.
-For more information please consult the Experimental Practical workbook and Blackboard.
+For more information please consult the Syllabus and Brightspace.
 Although you are allowed to miss one of the four practical sessions, we strongly advise you to attend all four: all the materials covered in the four sessions are included in the examination materials.
 In case of exceptional circumstances, you can submit a request to be allowed to swap groups for once.

-The examination consists of (1) a multiple-choice examination of 40 questions on Goldberg & Van Hooff's book and on the CogLab Syllabus and (2) a short research report on an experiment.
+The examination consists of (1) a multiple-choice examination of 40 questions on Chun & Most's book, the lecture slides and on the CogLab Syllabus and (2) a short research report on an experiment.
 The final grade is a combination of the multiple-choice examination grade (70%) and the report grade (30%).
 The report grade is only registered once the practical assignments have been successfully completed.
 The partial grade for each of the two components remains valid, if need be also in the following academic year.

 - Cognitive Psychology CogLab Syllabus (available via Brightspace)